Pelagicore/software-factory/docs/chapters/ci-and-cd/setting-up-automated-testing-yocto.rst

 package management.
 This module is documented `in the Yocto documentation`_.

 Adding a new test can be done by creating a new `.py` file under the `lib/oeqa/runtime/cases` directory of any Yocto layer.
-For instance, let's create a minimal test case checking the output and status of the `echo` command.
+For instance, let us create a minimal test case checking the output and status of the `echo` command.
 Put the following code into `sources/meta-pelux/lib/oeqa/runtime/cases/hello.py`